How to Write a Condolence Message for a Coworker: 14 Examples

 Dos

-- Be genuine and keep your tone authentic.
+- Be genuine — speak from the heart and keep your tone authentic.

 Don’ts

-- Avoid clichés like “time heals all wounds.”
+- Avoid clichés — phrases like “time heals all wounds” may feel impersonal.

 FAQs

-- How soon should I send a message?
-As soon as you hear, if possible.
+How soon should I send a condolence message?

 - Choosing a selection results in a full page refresh.